raphaelseher/Morpheus/README.md

 You can write your own AttributeMapper by extending `AttributeMapper.java` and initialize Morpheus with your mapper.

 # Contribution
-If you want to contritbute make your changes and make and pull request.
-I am thankfull for every help.
+If you want to contritbute: make your changes and do a pull request.
-If you find bugs or have problems, please make an issue.
-I am also very happy for every message that help me to increase my skills.